TensorRocq: Enabling diagrammatic reasoning in Rocq: Related Work

 The ViCAR project aims for generality by implementing typeclasses and using monoidal coherence to assist in rewriting diagrams~\cite{vicar}.
 It is embedded within Rocq and uses a technique called \emph{foliation} to separate terms into a normal form where patterns can be more easily identified.
 It provides a basic visualization engine, but is unable to ignore associativity constraints in composing morphisms, so the visualization has to directly convey associativity information, unlike in string diagrams.

 Chyp is a proof assistant for symmetric monoidal categories written in Python~\cite{chyp}.
 It implements a cospan of hypergraphs data structure to rewrite symmetric monoidal category terms.
-Chyp has a focus on interactivity, as a standalone proof assistant that can be used to prove simple facts about SMCs defined by generators~\cite{chyp}.
-Users can define generators and rules in order to do syntactic proof about any SMC they can write with a finite number of generators.
-This makes Chyp suitable for reasoning about things like quantum circuits, where the Clifford + T gate~\cite{nielsen2010} set can serve as finite generators.
+Chyp has a focus on interactivity, as a standalone proof assistant that can be used to prove simple facts about SMCs defined by generators and relations~\cite{chyp}.
+A Chyp theory consists of atomic generators, definitions, axioms, and theorems, which are proven using transitive chains of diagram equations solved by a handful of built-in tactics.
+Theories can be combined via a rudimentary module system with ML-style generic parameters, allowing one to build more complex theories from simpler ones.

 Pous' String Diagrams project has a fully interactive string diagram editor which can extract the necessary steps for a Rocq proof~\cite{pous2026string}.
 This project is situated at the intersection of the above works.
 Like ViCAR, it attempts to be generally applicable to Rocq projects with its companion Rocq library.
 In order to do interactive proof, String Diagrams for Rocq uses an external tool that can import Rocq terms and export Rocq proofs as a series of tactic calls.